-At the conclusion of the initial assessment, the Assigned Title IX Coordinator will make a determination as to whether the reported conduct may fall within the scope of conduct prohibited under the Sexual Misconduct Policy.5 The actions of the Assigned Title IX Coordinator in conducting the initial assessment will include, but are not limited to, the following:
+At the conclusion of the initial assessment, the Assigned Title IX Coordinator will make a determination as to whether the reported conduct may fall within the scope of conduct prohibited under the Sexual Misconduct Policy.
+The actions of the Assigned Title IX Coordinator in conducting the initial assessment will include, but are not limited to, the following:

-- Contacting the Complainant6 to arrange a meeting to discuss the report, the procedures and actions available under this policy to resolve the report, and the services and resources available to address Complainant's immediate safety, health and well-being. - Inform the Complainant about how to access a copy of the Sexual Misconduct Policy. - Assess the Complainant's safety and well-being and offer the College's immediate support and assistance, and determine whether a no-contact or notrespass order should be issued for any person(s). - Assess the nature and circumstances of the report and determine if the reported conduct demonstrates a threat to the health or safety of the College community that warrants issuance of a timely warning or entry of the report in the daily crime log.
+- Contacting the Complainant to arrange a meeting to discuss the report, the procedures and actions available under this policy to resolve the report, and the services and resources available to address Complainant's immediate safety, health and well-being. - Inform the Complainant about how to access a copy of the Sexual Misconduct Policy. - Assess the Complainant's safety and well-being and offer the College's immediate support and assistance, and determine whether a no-contact or no-trespass order should be issued for any person(s). - Assess the nature and circumstances of the report and determine if the reported conduct demonstrates a threat to the health or safety of the College community

-If any person designated by this Policy to participate in the investigation or resolution of a Complaint is the Complainant or Respondent (including, but not limited to, the Title IX Coordinator), then the President of the College or his or her designee, will appoint a Deputy Title IX Coordinator or another College administrator to perform such person's duties under this policy.
+&lt;sup>4 If any person designated by this Policy to participate in the investigation or resolution of a Complaint is the Complainant or Respondent (including, but not limited to, the Title IX Coordinator), then the President of the College or his or her designee, will appoint a Deputy Title IX Coordinator or another College administrator to perform such person's duties under this policy.
 (If the President is the Respondent, then the Title IX Coordinator will appoint another College administrator to perform his or her duties in connection with this Policy.)

-Any determination to be made by an individual with responsibility for the application or enforcement of any provision with this Policy, may be made in consultation with other College administrators and/or counsel.
+&lt;sup>5 Any determination to be made by an individual with responsibility for the application or enforcement of any provision with this Policy, may be made in consultation with other College administrators and/or counsel.

-6 If the Complainant is not the alleged victim, the Assigned Title IX Coordinator will contact the alleged victim, if known, to arrange a meeting with him or her to conduct an initial assessment as described herein.
+If the Complainant is not the alleged victim, the Assigned Title IX Coordinator will contact the alleged victim, if known, to arrange a meeting with him or her to conduct an initial assessment as described herein.